-Antidepressants have been known to supress REM sleep.
+Antidepressants have been known to suppress REM sleep.
 Nicotine has a similar affect, as heavy smokers often sleep lightly, with reduced amounts of REM sleep.
 They also tend to wake up after around 4 hours because of nicotine withdrawal.
 Furthermore, alcohol sometimes used by people to help them ‘fall asleep’ does just that but at the same time numbs them of brain activity and doesn’t allow it to function to its full capability during a sleep cycle, often preventing them from falling deep enough into sleep to reach the REM cycle instead it keeps the person in the lighter stages of sleep, in which they can easily be awoken from.

-For tips on better sleep see “7 ways to better sleep”
+For tips on better sleep see “7 ways to better sleep”.

 Overall REM sleep is fundamental to a good night’s sleep and for both physical and mental health.
 Failing to get enough will be detrimental both short term and long term.
 To look deeper at the health risks click here.